Senate cryptocurrency hearing strikes a cautiously optimistic tone

 In a hearing today before the Senate Banking Committee, Securities and Exchange Commission Chairman Jay Clayton and Commodity Futures Trading Commission Chairman Christopher Giancarlo opened up about what the near-term U.S. regulatory fate of cryptocurrency might look like.
 In a week of plunging prices and bad news, the hearing struck a tone that coin watchers could reasonably interpret as surprisingly optimistic.

-Over the course of the open hearing, Clayton and Giancarlo traded testimony over what can be regulated, what should be regulated and how while offering a broader outlook on the longterm future of virtual currency markets and blockchain tech.
+Over the course of the open hearing, Clayton and Giancarlo traded testimony over what can be regulated, what should be regulated and how, while offering a broader outlook on the long-term future of virtual currency markets and blockchain tech.

 The testimony drew a useful distinction among three pillars of the virtual currency ecosystem (for lack of a better unifying term): cryptocurrencies, “a replacement for dollars;” ICOs, “like a stock offering;” and distributed ledger technologies, or the technical framework generally known as blockchain.

-Throughout the hearing, on the SEC side, Clayton struck a relatively solemn tone focused on ICO fraud concerns while the CFTC’s Giancarlo came across as genuinely enthusiastic and curious about the emerging market.
+Throughout the hearing, on the SEC side, Clayton struck a relatively solemn tone focused on ICO fraud concerns, while the CFTC’s Giancarlo came across as genuinely enthusiastic and curious about the emerging market.

 On a question of the intrinsic value of cryptocurrency: